Options Color: Managing Gamma Decay and Pin Risk

 Gamma is highly sensitive to time, especially for At-the-Money (ATM) options.

-• The Hedging Challenge: High Color means that even if the stock price doesn't move, your Gamma exposure will change just because time is passing.
-This forces traders to make more frequent and aggressive hedging adjustments to maintain a neutral position.
+- The Hedging Challenge: High Color means that even if the underlying price remains stagnant, your Gamma exposure will fluctuate solely due to the passage of time.
+This is a more complex version of Charm's Delta decay, forcing traders to make aggressive hedging adjustments to maintain neutrality.

 Color and Pin Risk